matt-tingen/react-kindling/README.md

 ## Features

+- Typescript
 - Auth with Firebase
 - CRUD with Firestore
 - Routing with `react-router`
 - Styling with `emotion`
+- State management with `unstated`

 ## Non-Goals

-Because this project optimizes for DX as much as possible, some concerns are foregone to be addressed if any projects built from this mature.
+Because this project optimizes for DX as much as possible, some concerns are foregone to be addressed in projects built from this boilerplate.

 - Bundle size
 - Design